Convallaria majalis

 Summary

-Convallaria majalis, commonly known as Lily of the Valley, is a timeless woodland perennial admired for its arching stems of white, bell-like flowers and sweet spring fragrance.
+Convallaria majalis, commonly known as Lily of the Valley, is a classic woodland perennial admired for its delicate spring blooms and graceful presence.

 Care

-Maintenance is minimal.
 Allow foliage to remain after flowering so the plant can store energy for the following season.
-A light application of slow release fertilizer in early spring can support vigorous growth.
+Remove spent foliage once it naturally declines.

 Size

-What Size is Lily of the Valley for Sale Online?
+What Size is Convallaria majalis for Sale Online?

-Our Convallaria majalis plants are grown and shipped at a healthy, transplant-ready stage suitable for establishing in shaded garden areas.
-For current grow pot size and availability details, please contact us.
+Plants ship at a healthy, transplant-ready stage suitable for establishing in shaded garden areas.
+Size at shipment varies slightly by season.
+For current grow pot size and availability, please contact us.

-When fully established, Lily of the Valley typically reaches 6–8 inches in height and spreads 12–18 inches wide, forming dense colonies that function as an effective groundcover.
+At maturity, plants typically reach 6–8 inches tall and spread 12–18 inches wide, gradually forming dense colonies that function as effective groundcover.

 Additional Information

-Yes.
-Once established, Lily of the Valley reliably produces spring flowers each year, with bloom strength often improving as colonies mature.
+Once established, plants reliably produce spring flowers each year, with bloom coverage increasing as colonies mature.